SeanP2001/SeanP2001/README.md

 ## :memo: What I am Working On

 - An application to convert PCB design files into CNC toolpaths (made with C++ & QT).
-- A V3 of my Sunrise Alarm project with the aim of making a more premium feeling device.
+- A V3 of my Sunrise Alarm project with the aim of making a more premium-feeling device.
-- A to do list manager written in C#.

 <!---